vleplat/randomized-row-action-framework/README.md

 This repository contains the Python implementations and numerical experiments associated with the paper

-> **Toward a Unified Framework for Randomized Row-Action Methods for Structured Data Fitting and Constraint Geometry**
+> **A Unified Framework for Randomized Row-Action Methods for Structured Data Fitting and Constraint Geometry**
 > Valentin Leplat, Zeyu Dong, and Junfeng Yin.

 The project studies randomized row-action methods for problems with linear observations, convex constraints, and non-Euclidean geometry.
 It implements the two algorithmic branches developed in the paper: